 4. Storing/delaying and sending high volume requests causing SSAD or other parties to fail SLA performance.
 When investigating abuse based on this specific behavior, the concept of proportionality should be considered.

 As with other access policy violations, abusive behavior can result in suspension or termination of access to the SSAD.
+In the event the entity receiving requests makes a determination to limit the number of requests a requestor can submit, further to point b, the requestor may seek redress via ICANN org if it believes the determination is unjustified.
+For the avoidance of doubt, if the entity receiving requests receives a high volume of requests from the same requestor, the volume alone must not result in a de facto determination of system abuse.

-MUST respond only to requests for a specific domain name for which non-public registration data is requested to be disclosed and MUST examine each request on its own merits;[Other]
+MUST respond only to requests for a specific domain name for which non-public registration data is requested to be disclosed and MUST examine each request on its own merits;

 A response to an SSAD request must not include more non-public data elements than have been requested by the requestor.
 The response to a valid/legitimate request must include the public data elements related to the domain name registration; conversely, the response to an invalid/illegitimate request must not include any elements related to the domain name registration